pucelle/vscode-css-navigation/README.md

 - Set `enableReferenceCodeLens` option to `true` to enable reference code lens.
 ![code-lens-reference](images/code-lens-reference.jpg)

+Otherwise, you should also ensure vscode settings `editor.codeLens` to be `true`.

 ### Class Name Diagnostics - New in V2.7